 The Aussiepoodle’s energetic and active nature will need to be fueled by some high-quality dog food which is high in animal protein and nutrients.
-While some dogs respond better to canned food, others to dry and others to wet, this is a personal preference which should be chosen to suit you and your dog’s needs.
-The Aussiedoodle also has a tendency to gain weight so be careful when feeding your perfect pup.
-If you notice your pup beginning to gain weight, try reducing its food intake or increasing exercise time to remedy this change.
-If you pup starts loosing weight then you might need to feed them more or take them out exercising for less time.
-The feeding process can be challenging, especially when your pup is growing up and you’re learning what works best.
-It can take some trail and error and you’ll most likely have to speak with your vet for their advice and recommendations tailored to your specific dog.
-You should also try to feed you pup at regular timed intervals throughout the day to get them used to a schedule.
+While some dogs respond better to canned food and others to dry, this is a personal preference which should be chosen to suit you and your dog’s needs.
+The Aussiedoodle also has a tendency to gain weight so be careful when feeding your pup.
+If you notice your dog beginning to gain weight, try reducing its food intake or increasing exercise time to remedy this change.
+If your pup starts loosing weight then you might need to feed them more or take them out exercising for less time.
+The feeding process can be challenging, especially when your pet is growing up and you’re learning what works best.
+It can take some trial and error and you’ll most likely have to speak with your vet for their advice and recommendations that are specifically tailored to your dog.
+You should also try to feed your pup at regular timed intervals throughout the day to get them used to a schedule.